-Thank you for allowing us to submit testimony in support of SB5937, which will eliminate the statutes of limitation ("SOLs") for certain child sexual abuse ("CSA") crimes.
+Thank you for allowing us to submit testimony in support of SB6006, which will eliminate the statutes of limitation ("SOLs") for certain trafficking crimes, including child sexual abuse ("CSA") crimes, as well as amend the civil SOL for trafficking causes of action by including a 3-year discovery rule.
 This legislation will not only bring long overdue justice to survivors, but it will also greatly reduce the present danger to children in Washington by exposing hidden predators who are still abusing children today.